-Total Number of Cases includes all inpatient hospitalizations, after exclusions, for patients 18 years and older who were treated for a principal diagnosis of a blood clot in the lung.
+Total Number of Cases includes all inpatient hospitalizations, after exclusions, for patients 18 years and older who were treated for a principal diagnosis of an intestinal obstruction.
 Patients who were transferred to another acute care hospital or left against medical advice were excluded.